Gaepodong/Your-True-Review/README.md

 ```

+3. If you want to generate Korean wordcloud, download the font to support encoding Korean and change "Font Path" in macro.py line:45.

-3. Abstract Key Sentences & Generate Wordcloud - Output will be stored in /data/
+4. Abstract Key Sentences & Generate Wordcloud - Output will be stored in /data/
 ```
 python macro.py
 ```